-This article first appeared in the CHRISTIAN RESEARCH JOURNAL, volume 37, number 03 (2014).
-The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+This article first appeared in the Christian Research Journal, volume 37, number 03 (2014).
+The full text of this article in PDF format can be obtained by clicking here. or more information about the Christian Research Journal, click here.

 SYNOPSIS